eo-tools/eozilla/docs/index.md

 ## Features

-Eozilla suite of tools comprises:
+The Eozilla suite of tools comprises:

 * `procodile`: A simple Python framework for registering and executing processes.
 * `appligator`: An EO application bundler and transformer.